green-coding-solutions/documentation/content/en/docs/measuring/usage-scenario.md

     - `note:` **[str]** *(optional)*
       + A string that will appear as note attached to the datapoint of measurement (optional)
     - `read-notes-stdout:` **[bool]** *(optional)*
       + Read notes from the STDOUT of the command.
-This is helpful if you have a long running command that does multiple steps and you want to log every step.
+This is helpful if you have a long running command that does multiple steps and you want to log every step
     - `ignore-errors` **[bool]** *(optional)*
       + If set to `true` the run will not fail if the process in `cmd` has a different exit code than `0`.
 Useful if you execute a command that you know will always fail like `timeout 0.1 stress -c 1`